mfasiolo/mgcViz/README.md

 #### 2.2 New layered model checks

-The `qq.gam` and `check.gam` are not layered, and in fact require using lists of arguments to be passed to the underlying `ggplot2` layers.
+The `qq.gam` and `check.gam` functions are not layered, and in fact require using lists of arguments to be passed to the underlying `ggplot2` layers.
 Instead, the methods described in this section are fully layered, hence easy to extend and customize.